 Just copy the URL and post it right into the post on the image.
 Make sure the link is not hyperlinked and the rest is taken care of by WordPress.
 This works with media files as well as with the files that have only text in them.
 All you have to do is to copy the URL from the address bar and paste it on the content as you do with a YouTube link.

 Feature #10: Changing the Default Media Size

-In WordPress you can change the size of the default media file.
-When you post the media on the blog, you must have not that each one comes with a own set of size.
+In WordPress, you can change the size of the default media file.
+When you post the media on the blog, you must have not that each one comes with its own set of sizes.
 Some can be very big and can eat up a lot of space in the server.
 To make sure that your page is running smoothly and you have all the necessary space left, you can resize the file.
 It’s not necessary to use the original size of the file as you can use the thumbnail of it which will take far lesser space.

-Depending on the theme you have chosen for the blog, the WordPress might have a standard size for the file or the image that you upload.
-For the convenience of the user the WordPress automatically saves the images in the size and dimension you need.
+Depending on the theme you have chosen for the blog, WordPress might have a standard size for the file or the image that you upload.
+For the convenience of the user, WordPress automatically saves the images in the size and dimension you need.

 Where to find the media file size:

 To find the media file size to change the size of the image and the file you choose to upload, go under the settings > media.
 After selecting the media to enter the pixel dimensions you need for the thumbnails from the medium and large options and then save the changes you have made.